SAML-Toolkits/python3-saml/README.md

 auth.logout(return_to=target_url)
 ```

+Also there are 2 optional parameters that can be set:

+* name_id.
+That will be used to build the LogoutRequest.
+If not name_id parameter is set and the auth object processed a
+SAML Response with a NameId, then this NameId will be used.
+* session_index.
+SessionIndex that identifies the session of the user.

 ####Example of a view that initiates the SSO request and handles the response (is the acs target)####

 We can code a unique file that initiates the SSO process, handle the response, get the attributes, initiate the slo and processes the logout response.